vishal2468/Git/README.md

 * this state is called detached head state.
 * we can create commits in this state , and do experiments.
 * the commits will be lost when we checkout to some branch.
-* we we name the detached head branch a new branch will be created.
+* if we name the detached head branch a new branch will be created.

 ## give name to a detached head state
 ```